-- Do not store highly combustible materials, or install heating appliances, against the panels. - Control ignition sources that are adjacent to, or penetrating the panels. - Have damaged panels or sealed joints repaired immediately and make sure that jointing compounds or gaskets used around the edges of the panels are in good order. - Check that inner and outer skins are adhering tightly to the core. - Check where openings have been made for doors, windows, cables and ducts to ensure that these have been effectively sealed and the inner core has not been exposed. - Check that there has been no mechanical damage, e.g. caused by mobile equipment.
+- Do not install heating appliances, such as baking ovens, against the panels.
+Operate a clear distance policy for cooking systems. - Control ignition sources that are adjacent to, or penetrating the panels. - Control hot working. - Check for damage to heater tapes used to prevent ice build-up at doors. - Do not store highly combustible materials against panels or allow rubbish to collect against panels. - Have damaged panels or sealed joints repaired immediately and make sure that jointing compounds or gaskets used around the edges of the panels are in good order. - Check where openings have been made for doors, windows, cables and ducts to ensure that these have been effectively sealed and the inner core has not been exposed. - Check that there has been no mechanical damage and repair any that has occured, e.g. caused by mobile equipment such as fork lift trucks.